wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 I am Wonseok Choi (최원석, 崔元碩), an assistant professor in the EECS department at DGIST, Korea.

-My research interests include cryptography (e.g., symmetric-key/public-key/quantum/post-quantum/MPC) and related topics in cryptology and mathematics.
-I aim to establish the precise security model or requirements for each problem, define appropriate notions, and conduct a thorough analysis.
+My research interests include cryptography (e.g., symmetric-key, public-key, MPC, quantum, and post-quantum) and related topics in cryptology and mathematics.
+I aim to establish precise security models or requirements for each problem, define appropriate notions, and conduct thorough analyses.

 I was a postdoc at Purdue University and Georgia Tech, working with [Vassilis Zikas](https://www.cs.purdue.edu/homes/vzikas/).
 Before that, I was a research fellow at KIAS, mentored by [Changmin Lee](https://scholar.google.com/citations?user=jTcNS8cAAAAJ&hl=en).

 I received my Ph.D. from KAIST, where I was advised by [Jooyoung Lee](https://sites.google.com/view/cryptlab/home).
 During my Ph.D., I focused on provable security in symmetric-key cryptography.
 My thesis was titled "Study on Building Pseudorandom Functions from Cryptographic Primitives."

-Now I am running the Cryptology and Information Security Lab.
-The lab will focus on
+I am currently running the Cryptology and Information Security Lab at DGIST.
+Our research focuses on:

-1. security analysis/proof of algorithms and protocols and
+1. Security analysis and formal proofs of algorithms and protocols; and

-1. designing algorithms and protocols for multi-party computation, blockchain, etc.
+1. Designing algorithms and protocols for multi-party computation, blockchain, and related areas.

 <!---